-Find out how to calculate the luxury car tax that is payable on a vehicle.
+Find out how to calculate the luxury car tax you'll need to pay here.

 Luxury car tax rates and thresholds